RealAwesomeness/MineCrapBeta/README.md

 Troubleshooting

 - Make sure you have followed all the installation instructions and have met the system requirements.
+- Make sure your antivirus is not deleting/blocking/intefering in any way with the programs.
 - Reinstall everything - including your drivers
 - If all else fails, submit an issue [here](http://github.com/RealAwesomeness/MineCrapBeta/issues)